Wetlands & Wildlife National Scenic Byway, KansasHidden Gems & Scenic Wonders

 Where to Stay Nearby

-• Holiday Inn Express & Suites Great Bend by IHG: This hotel is highly rated and offers amenities like complimentary hot breakfast, free WiFi, an indoor pool, and a fitness center.
-It's also pet-friendly.
+• Holiday Inn Express & Suites Great Bend by IHG: This hotel has a remarkable guest rating and is a top choice.

-• Super 8 by Wyndham Great Bend: A budget-friendly option offering free breakfast, free WiFi, and free parking.
+• Super 8 by Wyndham Great Bend: A budget-friendly option with good ratings.

 Sample 2-Day Itinerary